emagiz/emdocs/mds/microlearning/intermediate-event-streaming-connectors-emagiz-as-consumer.md

 ## 6. Suggested Additional Readings

-If you are interested in this topic and want more information on it please read the helptexts within eMagiz.
+If you are interested in this topic and want more information on it please read the help texts within eMagiz.

 ##### Solution